Organization Type: National Library

 Harvesting methods: Selective, Event, Thematic

-The Library of Congress is a founding member of the IIPC and has been involved in a number of working groups, activities, projects, as well as serving in various leadership roles since the beginning of the consortium.
+The Library of Congress is a founding member of IIPC and has been involved in a variety of working groups, activities, and projects.
+Library staff have also served in various leadership roles since the beginning of the consortium.